 “Forry died a pretty broke guy,” said Joe Maddalena, president of the auction house Profiles in History, who’s staging the event at its Calabasas Hills headquarters and online at http://www.liveauctioneers.com.
 “He didn’t do this for money.
-He did it for love and even had to work with credit repair companies at a point in time.”
+He did it for love.”

 During his lifetime, Ackerman put the items on display at his house, and he was approached by a litany of people, including former Los Angeles Mayor Tom Bradley, with hopes of transforming his collection of 300,000 items into a museum.
 But the plans always fell through, and Ackerman eventually had to sell his trove piecemeal amid mounting bills for health problems and a legal fight surrounding the magazine he edited and wrote for, Famous Monsters of Filmland.

 When Ackerman died in December at age 92, he left behind thousands of pieces in his modest Los Feliz home.
 The house was dubbed the Acker Mini-Mansion, an allusion to his original 18-room home, the Ackermansion, which was sold in 2002 along with the majority of his collection.